ungerer-ricardo/zephyr_playground/README.md

 ### DevContainer

-- Not Possible to set breakpoint using `b main`.
+- When debuggin in terminal, it is not Possible to set breakpoint using `b main`.
   Other functions works well though